-At the end of each Term (based on a 6 Term year) those students achieving the highest number of House Praise Points will be seen by senior members of school staff to celebrate their excellent work.
-At the end of the year the Houses with the highest number of House Praise Points will have a celebration afternoon in Term 6.
+At the end of each Term those students achieving the highest number of House Praise Points will be seen by senior members of school staff to celebrate their excellent work, effort and contribution.

-These will be issued for incidents of poor behaviour eg distracting others or being unprepared for a lesson and other similar misdemeanours.
-Accumulation of 4 consequences points in a Term in Years 7-11 will lead to an after-school detention.
+These will be issued for incidents of poor behaviour (e.g. being unprepared for a lesson) Accumulation of 4 consequences points in a Term in Years 7-11 will lead to an after-school detention.

 What extra-curricular opportunities are available?

 One of the great strengths of the school is the impressive range of extracurricular activities available and the variety of opportunities therefore offered to the individual.

 We encourage every student to become involved as much as possible, although of course we would expect new students, particularly in Year 7, to have some settling in time before they commit themselves to any great extent.

 The process of becoming accustomed to the new environment, together with the length of the day, where a longer journey to school might be necessary, and the demands of homework are often enough to cope with in the first few weeks.

 For this reason, most activities for Year 7 take place at lunchtimes, although some are after school.